Arbousier/letstakeawalk/README.md

 -- *slide 13*
 http://www.flickr.com/photos/soldiersmediacenter/1063556470/ by The US Army

-Doing all those things are intended to keep your body and brain sane and working properly.
-Such a schedule will reduce the amount of hours you can sit down and work.
-GOOD.
+Doing all those things is intended to keep body and brain sane and working properly.
+Such a schedule reduced the amount of hours I can sit down and work.

-Because we need to take those walks, those breaks, those naps and nights of sleep.
-We need to work less. or rather we can't pretend to work more than a very little couple of hours.

-So I just had to make those hours count :
-* I got better at organising my workload : I sliced tasks to very little items
-* I gave away tasks I don't like or I am not good at
-* I automated all the stupid repetitive tasks I did everyday.
+I need the breaks, walks and good nights of sleep.
+So I make the hours left count.

 -- pomodoro
 http://www.flickr.com/photos/lucamascaro/4975166968 by lucamascaro
 http://www.pomodorotechnique.com

 I used Pomodoro technique : it gave me a finite set of time to work, then to relax, then to work again.
-I sliced down tasks so they could fit one or half a pomodoro.
-Then I defined a group of tasks to be done and grouped them.
-These were the basis for my topic branches or a specific set of tasks to perform.
+I slice down tasks so they can fit one or half a pomodoro.
+Then I define a group of tasks to be done and group them.
+Those are the basis for my topic branches for example.

 -- sucking at things / hAlp
 http://www.flickr.com/photos/dirigentens/4663779089/ by Dirigentens